Picture of the infinity button (PartyBoost button) on the JBL Boombox 2 speaker.

 JBL Boombox 2 PartyBoost Button Details

-Use the PartyBoost button to connect two or more JBL PartyBoost compatible speakers together, in “party mode”, including the Boombox 2.
+Use the PartyBoost button to connect two or more JBL PartyBoost compatible speakers together.
+This is “party mode”, and the Boombox 2 supports it.
 Thus, when you sync them in this way, they all play the same program without any echoes or delays.
 PartyBoost mode is like Amazon’s multi room music groups.
 That is, all speakers that join in play the same audio at the same time.

-Then, with each speaker running, you press the PartyBoost button on each JBL speaker you wish to add to the group.
+Then, with each speaker running, you press the PartyBoost button on each speaker to add to the group.

 Picture of the PartyBoost button on the speaker.